awsdocs/aws-opsworks-user-guide/doc_source/other-services-cp-chef12-addapp.md

 # Step 4: Add your app to AWS OpsWorks Stacks<a name="other-services-cp-chef12-addapp"></a>

-Before you create a pipeline in AWS CodePipeline, add the Node\.js test app to AWS OpsWorks Stacks\.
+Before you create a pipeline in CodePipeline, add the Node\.js test app to AWS OpsWorks Stacks\.
 When you create the pipeline, you will need to select the app that you've added to AWS OpsWorks Stacks\.

 Have the Amazon S3 bucket link from step 9 of the preceding procedure ready\.
 You will need the link to the bucket in which you stored your test app to complete this procedure\.